hlmeS/itm387k/index.md

 **Plot sample portfolio**<br>
 This is a good time to plot return vs. volatility to get a better understanding of possible portfolios.
 Remember that any point on this rough chart is a possible combination of weights in your portfolio.
-The more data points you add in the previous steps (e.g. 1% steps instead of 5%), the more accurate this `scatter plot wiht smooth line and marker` will be.
+The more data points you add in the previous steps (e.g. 1% steps instead of 5%), the more accurate this `scatter plot with smooth line and marker` will be.
 From the graph, we can have a pretty good understanding of an approximate range for the efficient frontier in terms of volatility and returns.
 In order to identify the minimum variance portfolio, i.e. the lower bound on the efficient frontier, we need to minimize the volatility.
 The `solver` tool in Excel can help us do this.

 ![Return Calc](images/lab11/lab11_graph1.png)